MaheshDollu/Image-Classification-with-CNN-CIFAR-10-Dataset-/README.md

 The final Dense layer has 10 neurons (corresponding to the 10 classes in CIFAR-10), with a softmax activation function to output a probability distribution over the 10 classes.

 Dropout: This layer randomly drops a percentage (50% in this case) of the neurons during training to prevent overfitting.
 It helps to generalize the model better.

+# Compiling the model

+model.compile(optimizer='adam', loss='categorical_crossentropy', metrics=['accuracy'])

+optimizer='adam': Adam is an adaptive learning rate optimization algorithm that computes adaptive learning rates for each parameter and helps in faster convergence.

+loss='categorical_crossentropy': This is the loss function used for multi-class classification problems.
+It measures how well the model's predictions match the actual labels.

+metrics=['accuracy']: This specifies that the model should report accuracy during training and evaluation.

+# Training the model

+model.fit(x_train, y_train, epochs=10, batch_size=64, validation_data=(x_test, y_test))

+x_train, y_train: The training data and labels.

+epochs=10: The model will train for 10 epochs (iterations through the entire training dataset).

+batch_size=64: The model will process 64 samples at a time before updating the weights.

+validation_data=(x_test, y_test): The model will also validate its performance on the test data after each epoch.

+# Evaluating the model

+test_loss, test_acc = model.evaluate(x_test, y_test, verbose=2)

+print(f"Test accuracy: {test_acc}")

+After training, the model is evaluated on the test data using the evaluate method, which computes the loss and accuracy of the model on the test set.

+test_loss: The loss on the test data.

+test_acc: The accuracy on the test data.